cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

        # B triggers off A in the previous cycle point
        PT6H = "A[-PT6H] => B"

-inter-cycle and trigger type (or message trigger) syntax can be
+intercycle and trigger type (or message trigger) syntax can be
 combined:

 .. code-block:: cylc